 The District is committed to the safety and security of its employees.
-Workplace violence presents a serious occupational safety hazard.
+Workplace violence presents a serious threat to the safety of employees, students, parents/guardians, and visitors.
 The goal of this policy is to promote the safety and well-being of all people in the workplace.

-Acts of violence against any employee where any work-related duty is performed will be thoroughly investigated and appropriate action will be taken, including involving law enforcement authorities when warranted.
-All employees are responsible for: helping to create an environment of mutual respect for each other, as well as students, parents, and other visitors; following all applicable documents; and for assisting in maintaining a safe and secure work environment.
+Acts of violence against District employees where any work-related duty is performed will be thoroughly investigated and appropriate action will be taken.
+All employees are responsible for: creating an environment of mutual respect for each other, as well as students, parents/guardians, and visitors; following all applicable documents; and for assisting in maintaining a safe and secure work environment.

-This policy was developed in consultation with the authorized employee representative(s) and is designed to meet the requirements of New York State Labor Law.
+This workplace violence prevention policy was developed in consultation with all authorized employee representatives and is designed to meet the requirements of New York State Labor Law and highlights some of the elements that are found within the District's Workplace Violence Prevention Program (WVPP).